uoe-agents/IGP2/README.md

 - When clicking on the vehicle, a new window will appear, plotting the different quantities used for likelihood calculation of the true goal of the agent.
 In cyan is the planned trajectory from initial position.
 In green, up to the red line, is the current real trajectory data and, after the red line, the planned trajectory from current position.
 The quantities are plotted against the pathlength of the trajectory and the red line indicates the current position of the vehicle on the pathlength.

 You can find a description of the different command line arguments by running `python run_result_track_visualization.py -h`

+### 5. Running Experiments in CARLA

+The `carla_traffic_manager.py` script allows the full IGP2 method to be run in the [CARLA simulator](https://carla.org/).
+At present this has only configured for the "town01" map.

+This script requires [CARLA](https://carla.org/) 0.9.11 or later to be installed, along with the CARLA python API.
+The install location of CARLA should be passed to the script using the `--carla_path` command line argument.

+There are several know existing issues when running experiments in CARLA:
+1. Sometimes the ego vehicle and another vehicle both enter a junction at the same time and end in a deadlock.
+2. The ego vehicle turns erratically and crashes in the junction.
+3. When performing goal recognition for other vehicles, sometimes all possible goals are found to be unreachable during A* search.

 ## Notes